moogacs/docs.buf.build/docs/lint/rules.md

 ### `UNARY_RPC`

-This is an "extra top-level" category that outlaws streaming RPCs.
+This is an extra top-level category that outlaws streaming RPCs.

 This `UNARY_RPC` category includes the following rules: